samy-soliman/GitOps-CICD-CloudBuild-Terraform-GKE/ReadMe.md

 <b>This is enough to get the project up, but you need to takecare of few things let me list them for You</b>

 ## Implementation Details:
-1. To allow the CI/CD pipeline to push changes to the env repository, we first need to authenticate using our GitHub     account.
+1. To allow the App pipeline to push changes to the Kube repository, we first need to authenticate using our GitHub     account.
 This can be achieved by creating an SSH key and storing it securely in Google Secrets Manager.
 This key will allow Cloud Build permission to push commits to the repository.
 ![CArchitecture](/Images/3.PNG)
 2. Add the public SSH key to your private repository's deploy keys.
 ![CArchitecture](/Images/6.PNG)